apache/shardingsphere/docs/community/content/contribute/vote.en.md

 ## Processes on accepting a new committer are:

-### 1. Start the discussion and vote in @private.
-Only current PMC member could nominate.
+**1. Start the discussion and vote in @private.
+Only current PMC member could nominate**

 ```
 Example：